 Deferred grant and other income results from grant and other funds received that have not yet been earned.
-Services relating to these funds are expected to be provided in the coming year at which time the revenues will be earned.
+At such time as the services relating to these funds are provided, then the grant income will be considered as earned.

 Income tax status